This McTiernan line originated with James McTernan and his son Hugh

 landed gentry of the area.
 In March 1846, Lord Leitrim of whom

-history does not think very well and who lived at his castle near Lough
+history does not think very highly of who lived at his castle near

 Rynn in south Leitrim organized a petition for public funding of an